liferay/liferay-docs/userGuide/en/chapters/09-marketplace.markdown

 ### Installing through Control Panel

-The easiest way to install an app is to do so from your Liferay Administration console (*control panel*).
-This requires that you have already setup a Liferay install on your local machine, and that you can login as an Administrator.
+The easiest way to install an app is to do so from your Liferay Administration console (*Control Panel*).
+This requires that you have already setup a Liferay install on your local machine, and that you can log in as an Administrator.

 Once you are logged in as an administrator, click the *Manage* menu at the top of the screen, and choose *Control Panel*.
 You are presented with the Liferay Administration console, a.k.a.
 Control Panel.